ruby-cute/ruby-cute/examples/g5k-tutorial.md

      8:      16 bytes  27177 times -->     71.87 Mbps in       1.70 usec
      9:      19 bytes  33116 times -->     85.00 Mbps in       1.71 usec

-At the end of the experiment you can use the command history to see what you have done which will help you to assemble everything together in a whole script.
+At the end of the experiment you can use the command `hist` to see what you have done so far.
+This can help you to assemble everything together in a whole script.

     [22] pry(main)> hist
     1: edit -n find_infiniband.rb